codehub-learn/development-environment-setup/java-standard-edition-21-netbeans.md

-# Hardware and software requirements for Java Standard Edition development (Java SE 21) with NetBeans
+# Hardware and software requirements for Java Standard Edition development (Java SE 21) with NetBeans and MySQL
 &nbsp;
 &nbsp;